boatmeme/grails-random/README.md

 Feel free to contact me by email (jonathan.griggs at gmail.com) or follow me on GitHub at [https://github.com/boatmeme](https://github.com/boatmeme).

+# Roadmap

+Future versions should include:

+* Ability to reseed the PRNGs
+* Ability to specify the SeedGenerator to use (i.e. Random.org, /dev/null, and SecureRandom)
+* Services that expose the Probability Distribution Wrappers (Uniform, Normal, Binomial, Poisson and Exponential)

 # Change Log

 ## v0.1 - 2011.06.17